Axion signatures from supernova explosions through the nucleon electric-dipole portal: Supernova axion emissivity via nucleon dipole portal

 \section{Supernova axion emissivity via nucleon dipole portal}

 Axions can be produced in SN through the nucleon dipole portal of Eq.~(\ref{eq:dipole portal}).
-The two processes which contribute to the rate are the Compton scattering~\cite{Graham:2013gfa}, $N+\gamma \to N+a$, and the nucleon bremsstrahlung process, $N+N \to N+N+a$.
-Both processes are shown in Fig.~\ref{fig:feynm}.
+The two processes which contribute to the rate are the Compton scattering~\cite{Graham:2013gfa}, $N+\gamma \to N+a$, and the nucleon bremsstrahlung process, $N+N \to N+N+a$.\footnote{Since in this model the axion-nucleon coupling is suppressed, this process is different from the nucleon-nucleon bremsstrahlung~\cite{Burrows:1988ah,Burrows:1990pk,Carenza:2020cis}, which is not considered here.} Both processes are shown in Fig.~\ref{fig:feynm}.
 Of these, the Compton scattering gives the largest contribution while the bremsstrahlung is suppressed by more than one order of magnitude, as further discussed in Appendix~\ref{sec:appapprox}.
-Therefore, in this Section we present only a discussion of the Compton effect.
+Therefore, in this section we present only a discussion of the Compton effect.
 Nevertheless, since the bremsstrahlung contribution has never been considered before in the literature, we provide a detailed derivation of the axion emission rate associated with it in Appendix~\ref{sec:appapprox}.

 The matrix element for the Compton process involving a nucleon with a real photon in the initial state (see the left panel in Fig.~\ref{fig:feynm}) is

 where $p_f=(E_f, {\bf p}_f)$, $p_i=(E_i, {\bf p}_i)$ are the final and initial nucleon 4-momenta respectively and $g_d\equiv g_{d,n}=-g_{d,p}$ is the coupling to nucleon EDM, with the same magnitude but opposite sign for neutrons $n$ and protons $p$.